 Just about all of Valley National’s accounts have some minimum deposit requirement, which is a negative when compared to the number of banks that let you open accounts with no initial deposit.
 However, you only need $100 or less to open Valley National’s basic checking and savings accounts.
 The $500 minimum to open CDs is also low, and the $2,000 required to open a Tiered Money Market account is in line with much of the rest of the industry.
 The $25,000 needed to open a Premium Money Market account is steep, though.

 Valley National Bank’s main advantage is that it gives customers the same product variety they will find at most major national banks, including more checking account choices than you’ll find just about anywhere.

 Valley National Bank vs. Competitors

-Valley National Bank has a limited reach but still competes with both national and online banks.
+Valley National Bank has a limited geographic reach but still competes against national and online banks.
 Here’s how it compares.

 |PNC Bank||Branch access|

 TD Bank has more than 1,100 branches and 700 ATMs up and down the East Coast, so it casts a much wider net than Valley National.
 TD Bank customers also have access to a wide range of investment products and services.
 Valley National Bank offers a much bigger selection of checking accounts.

 PNC Bank is a good choice if you need an in-branch experience because it has more than 2,600 locations coast to coast.
 But Valley National Bank has better CD rates than PNC, which lists a top APY of 0.05%.

 Capital One’s 360 Performance Savings account has no monthly maintenance fee and pays a 0.40% APY, giving it the edge in that regard.
 Valley National’s main advantage is its much bigger selection of checking accounts.